Website Design & Communication

 Distributed Denial of Service (DDoS) Attacks

 A Distributed Denial of Service (DDoS) attack leverages numerous compromised computer systems as sources of attack traffic.
-These compromised devices encompass traditional computers and other network-connected resources like IoT devices.
-Such attacks can overwhelm government websites, making critical services inaccessible to residents, resulting in economic and social impacts and reputational damage.
+These compromised devices encompass traditional computers and other network-connected resources like Internet of Things (IoT) devices.
+Such attacks can overwhelm government websites, making critical services inaccessible to residents, resulting in economic and social impacts as well as reputational damage.

 New Attack Vectors Opening Up from Artificial Intelligence Systems

-Generative AI can also be used for misinformation, disinformation, and misinformation campaigns.
-AI-generated deepfake videos and audio can be used to impersonate government officials or spread false information, leading to reputational damage or sowing confusion among the public.
+Generative AI can also be used for misinformation and disinformation campaigns.
+AI-generated deepfake videos and audio can be used to impersonate government officials or spread false information, leading to reputational damage while sowing confusion among the public.

-To mitigate these risks, it is vital to ensure that IT leaders in local governments leverage AI-driven threat detection systems that can analyze vast amounts of data in real-time to identify unusual patterns and behaviors indicative of a cyber attack.
-As with all systems, they should keep AI systems and software up-to-date with security patches, as hackers often target vulnerabilities in outdated software.
-Finally, government IT leaders should add an incident response plan to their business continuity and crisis response model should AI tools be used in an attack.
+To mitigate these risks, it is vital to ensure that IT leaders in local governments leverage AI-driven threat detection systems that can analyze vast amounts of data in real time to identify unusual patterns and behaviors indicative of a cyberattack.
+As with all systems, they should keep AI systems and software up to date with security patches, as hackers often target vulnerabilities in outdated software.
+Finally, government IT leaders should add an incident response plan to their business continuity and crisis response model in the event that AI tools are used in an attack.

 At CivicPlus®, we understand the critical role of security compliance in safeguarding our public sector customers.
-By leveraging Amazon Web Services (AWS), we offer high-quality, scalable, and resilient protections to mitigate the risk of cyber threats for local governments, ensuring their data, municipal website, and integrated systems are fortified and monitored.
+By leveraging Amazon Web Services (AWS), we offer high-quality, scalable, and resilient protections to mitigate the risk of cyber threats for local governments—safeguarding, fortifying, and monitoring their data, Municipal Websites, and integrated systems.
 We are proud to be the number one compliance leader in social archiving.
-To further safeguard our customers’ data, we maintain 99.9% up-time of our solutions and monitor all our customer websites 24/7/365.
+To further safeguard our customers’ data, we maintain 99.9% uptime of our solutions and monitor all our customer websites 24/7/365.

 Written by